-The Harlan Fiske Stone Moot Court final arguments, part of the Paul, Weiss, Rifkind, Wharton & Garrison Moot Court Program, are the culmination of a three-round elimination competition in appellate advocacy.
+The Harlan Fiske Stone Moot Court final arguments, part of the Paul Weiss Moot Court Program, are the culmination of a three-round elimination competition in appellate advocacy.

-This year, 48 students participated in the competition.
-In the qualifying round, held during the fall semester, students briefed one of two issues on behalf of either the Appellants/Cross-Appellees or the Appellee/Cross-Appellant and presented their positions in oral arguments before panels composed of alumni practitioners and professors.
+This year, 56 students entered the competition.
+In the qualifying round, held during the fall semester, students briefed one of two issues on behalf of either the appellant or the United States, and presented their positions in oral arguments before panels composed of alumni practitioners and professors.

 On the strength of their brief and oral argument scores, 20 competitors advanced to the spring semifinal rounds.
-There, they again briefed and argued the same case with minor changes.
-On April 4th, the two students with the highest scores on each of the two issues in the spring competition will present their final arguments to a distinguished panel of judges.
-These judges will then award the Lawrence S. Greenbaum Prize for the best oral presentation in the final round.
-Professor Philip M. Genty and this year's Harlan Fiske Stone Moot Court Co-directors, Christopher Helwig ‘17 and Angelica Tillander ‘17, will recognize the best final round brief.
+There, they again briefed and argued a side of the same case.
+On April 7, the four students with the highest scores in the spring competition present their final arguments to a distinguished panel of judges, who will award the Lawrence S. Greenbaum Prize for the best oral presentation in the final round.
+Professor Philip M. Genty and Steven Zundell ’14, director of this year’s Harlan Fiske Stone competition, will recognize the best final round brief.

-This year marks the 92nd anniversary of the Harlan Fiske Stone Moot Court, which was founded at Columbia Law School in 1925 by the Story Inn—a chapter of the legal fraternity Phi Delta Phi.
-The competition is named in honor of Harlan Fiske Stone, Class of 1898, who was a member of the Story Inn while a student at the Law School.
+This year marks the 89th anniversary of the Stone Moot Court, which was founded at Columbia Law School in 1925 by the Story Inn—a chapter of the legal fraternity Phi Delta Phi.
+The competition is named in honor of Harlan Fiske Stone (1872–1946), Class of 1898, who was a member of the Story Inn while a student at the Law School.